-The statistics indicate that men have gotten the word about the benefits of massage for stress reduction, as well as for pain relief and management due to illness or sore muscles from strenuous sports activity or on the job physical activity.
+The statistics indicate that men have gotten the word about the benefits of massage for stress reduction and pain relief and management due to illness or sore muscles from strenuous sports activity or on the job physical activity.
 If you aren’t attracting men to your spa or massage practice and want to, now is a good time to start planning for the New Year.

 Attract more male clients